Hey just a heads up! St. Pat’s sale going on in our Shop! Use code “Luck” for 15% off your order! Click Here to shop your heart out.

 When it comes out all done, you’ll cover it in that sweet and savory glaze.
 When it combines with the spice mix it’s absolute perfection.

 This was definitely one of the best roast chickens I’ve ever made.
-Seasoning and honey glaze aside, I’ll definitely roast regular chicken like this again; it’s the closest I’ve gotten to a good Costco roast chicken quality- which is yes, is my gold standard haha.
+Seasoning and honey glaze aside, I’ll definitely roast regular chicken like this again; it’s the closest I’ve gotten to a good Costco roast chicken quality- which is yes, my gold standard haha.
 The meat was tender and juicy and everything was evenly cooked.
 Try to slice carefully to keep some of that skin on and then definitely pour leftover juices and glaze over the chopped up meat.

 Spicy Honey Whole-Roasted Chicken